-E6 Destruction Domain: E18 Physical Thing Range:
+Domain: E6 Destruction Range: E18 Physical Thing

-E64 End of Existence.
-P93 took out of existence (was taken out of existence by): E77 Subproperty of:
+Subproperty of: E64 End of Existence.
+P93 took out of existence (was taken out of existence by): E77 related to a destruction event.

-This property allows specific instances of E18 Physical Thing that have been destroyed to be Scope note:
+Scope note: This property allows specific instances of E18 Physical Thing that have been destroyed to be